Geometric Constraints in Deep Learning Frameworks: A Survey: Learning Geometric Representations

 Liu et al. \cite{liu2023geometric} use two geometric prior-guided pseudo-label generation methods, sparse and semi-dense pseudo-label.
 For sparse label generation, they use a pre-trained Structure from Motion framework (SfM) \cite{schonberger2016structure} to generate a sparse point cloud.
 This sparse point cloud is then projected to generate sparse depth pseudo-labels.
-Since, the sparse point cloud can provide very limited supervision, they use a traditional MVS framework that utilizes geometric and photometric consistency to estimate preliminary depth maps, like COLMAP \cite{schonberger2016pixelwise}.
-The preliminary depth map then undergoes cross-view geometric consistency checking process to eliminate any outliers.
+Since the sparse point cloud can provide very limited supervision, they use a traditional MVS framework such as COLMAP \cite{schonberger2016pixelwise} with geometric and photometric consistency to estimate preliminary depth maps.
+The preliminary depth map then undergoes cross-view geometric consistency check to eliminate outliers.
 This filtered depth map is then used as a final pseudo-label for learning.